mikebarile/kryptomon/README.md

 3. Run `testrpc` to create a Ethereum test network.
 This should create 10 fake accounts on the network.
 Leave it running.
 4. Run `truffle migrate` (try 'rm -R build' and then add a '--reset' flag if it doesn't work)
 5. If there were changes to the contract code, update the ABI in `src/KryptomonKore.js` following the guide below.
+6. Update the kryptomonAddress in KryptomonKore.js
-6. Run `npm run-script start` to open the react app.
+7. Run `npm run-script start` to open the react app.
-7. Double check that you're logged into the kryptoGod address on Metamask (the first testrpc address)
+8. Double check that you're logged into the kryptoGod address on Metamask (the first testrpc address)
-8. Copy paste the contents of scripts/initialize_species.js into the terminal.
+9. Copy paste the contents of scripts/initialize_species.js into the terminal.
+10. Turn off the complete freeze in the test bed.
-9. You should be up and running!
+11. You should be up and running!

 ## Do fun command line stuff